 Balance of these two molecules varies greatly and contributes to the “potency” of a certain cannabis types.
 For example, samples of “street cannabis” in UK and Netherlands, ratios of THC:CBD are typically 1:1 with a concentration of 4%.
-Nowadays, “high-potency” strains have been crossed that promise 16-22% THC and <0.1% CBD.
+Nowadays, “high-potency” strains promise 16-22% THC and <0.1% CBD.
 There is also accruing evidence that these high THC strains pose a greater risk on the mental health of vulnerable persons.

 The principal psychoactive component in cannabis is Δ9-Tetrahydrocannabinol (THC).
 This compound, administered intravenously, develops pharmacological symptoms in 5 min, and lasts for about 90 mins.
 This provides a well-controlled opportunity for an experiment to test the theory of cannabis-related psychosis.
 The results are that intravenous administration of the THC causes schizophrenia like symptoms, such as perceptual disturbances, anxiety and impaired working memory.